Avios Tips

 There is one instance where you should consider the value of your points when flying, and that’s when you have more than one option to pay, and one of those options is cash.

 If you’re going to use your Avios points on something other than flights, then it is absolutely worth looking at the value.
 You might want to use points to pay for a hotel room, via Avios Hotels.
-You probably shouldn’t, as it’s a poor use of points, but by calculating the value of your points you can determine that.
+In most cases you probably shouldn’t, as it’s a poor use of points, but by calculating the value of your points, you can determine that.

 You can also swap Membership Reward points for things of value, such as gift vouchers.
 Again, this is a poor use of points, but you can see that by calculating the points needed at a 1p rate.